devloop0/shadow-lang/README.md

 At this point, the `prelude` is available for any Spectre program you compile to use and link against.

-Note that while this process was with respect to the `.prelude` module, you should be able to apply this same process to any other module that you want to create as well.
+Note that while this process was with respect to the `prelude` module, you should be able to apply this same process to any other module that you want to create as well.

 # Running
 This example will use the `prelude` (if you don't want to use the `prelude`, you can just write a simple test program like: